adopt-liveview/adopt-liveview/priv/pages/2026/05-01-v2-form-component-en_US.md

        test/lineup_web/live/ticket_live_test.exs:55: (test)
 ```

 Since the failing assertion is pointed as `assert render(edit_form_live) =~ "Edit Ticket"` it means we simply need to update our HTML title according to the current route.
-That can be easily done by introducing a variable you didn't new until now called `socket.assigns.live_action`.
+That can be easily done by introducing a variable you didn't know until now called `socket.assigns.live_action`.
 As our router defined:

 ```elixir
 live "/tickets/new", TicketLive.Form, :new